vishnugonela/Devops_Weekend_Jan/README.md

 # Devops_Weekend_Jan

-Repo for Devops Practise in weekend, modififed from GIT by vishnu
+Repo for Devops Practise in weekend, modififed from GIT by vishnu.